Maduranga-Dinesh/AI-Agent_Technology_JADE-Java-System/README.md

 books with versions in the bookshelves.
 The system is designed with the basic features such as users can purchase, search books with latest versions.

+# IMPLEMENTATIONS

+To implement this E-Library System Mini project I used JADE as Multi Agent Development Environment.
+According to the FIPA guidelines for interoperable multi-agent systems, JADE (Java Agent Development Framework) is a software environment for developing agent systems for the administration of networked information resources.
+JADE framework the basic application will be handle the major core incident that happen on the E-Library system

 Fore more info.
 Plese refer the "Project report".

 Thank you.